 Cats need fresh drinking water every day for optimum health.
 Water is essential for helping the kidneys flush out toxins from the blood.
-Water also helps keep other organ tissues hydrated and healthy.
-Dehydration in cats is dangerous, and if not treated, can lead to death.
+Whether from illness or lack of fluids, dehydration in cats is dangerous, and if not treated, can lead to death.

 Cats in kidney failure, either acute or chronic renal failure, often require extra fluids given either intravenously or by subcutaneous drip.
 The latter therapy is often carried out at home and is relatively easy to learn and perform.
 With most cats, the improvement after these treatments is significant and visible.

 Excessive Water Intake

 Excessive drinking of water can be a red flag for feline hyperthyroidism or feline diabetes.
 While cats may instinctively drink more during hot weather, it is important, as with all cats' habits, to know how much a cat drinks normally.
 If they suddenly start consuming large quantities of water and also shows other symptoms, an immediate veterinary consultation is indicated.

 Water Needs Depends on Diet

 Cats' body tissues consist of about 67 percent water.
 Coincidentally, that is approximately the percentage of water in the prey they catch and eat in the wild.
-In contrast, dry cat food contains around 10 percent water and canned cat food has at least a 75 percent moisture content, making it a good source of water.
+In contrast, dry cat food contains between 6 and 10 percent water and canned cat food has at least a 75 percent moisture content, making it a good source of water.
 Therefore, a cat on an all-dry food diet would require more supplemental drinking water than a cat on an exclusive raw or canned food diet.
 Likewise, a cat on a combination of dry and canned cat food also needs more drinking water.

 Dr. Jennifer Coates, in an article for PetMd.com, created a formula suggesting that a 10-pound adult cat on a dry food diet needs about a cup of water a day.
-The same cat on a canned diet needs about a two-thirds cup of water daily.
+The same cat on a canned diet needs about a third a cup of water daily.